As developers, it’s a challenge to pick the right color combinations for Dashboards. This guide shows the best color schemes and palettes.

 Divergent (Two-Hue) color scales

-Using a divergent color scale is best practice if you are mapping data and want to show the low, neutral, and high data points.
-The purpose of using divergent colors is to identify the transitions from the three states of KPI quickly.
+Using a divergent color scale is best practice if you map data and want to show the low, neutral, and high data points.
+The purpose of using divergent colors is to quickly identify the transitions from the three states of KPI.

 Let us see an example!
 The US map below shows the election results in each state.
 Use these color combinations to mark the midpoints as white (or light grey).
 The example uses five colors, but the blue, white, and red scales are perfect.